albermax/innvestigate/README.md

 pip install matplotlib
 ```

-The tests of the library can be executed via:
+The library's tests can be executed via:
 ```bash
 git clone https://github.com/albermax/innvestigate.git
 cd innvestigate
 python setup.py test
 ```

 The library was developed and tested on a Linux platform with Python 3.5 and Cuda 8.x.
-Currently only the Keras Tensorflow backend is supported.
+Currently only Python 3 and the Keras Tensorflow backend are supported.

 ## Usage and Examples